 Save as otherwise expressly provided, nothing in this Act limits or affects the operation of the Road Traffic Act 1974, but that Act shall be construed subject to the express provisions of this Act.

 [59A.
-Repealed by No. 4 of 1986 s.
+Deleted by No. 4 of 1986 s.
 4.]

 60. Regulations